-There are 3 general ways a condition can be linked with a pre-existing condition:
+There are three general ways a condition can be classified as a pre-existing condition:

 All new patients are required to fill out this form before seeing any doctor in the United States.
 The form seeks information about the general health history of the patient and makes it binding on the doctor to properly diagnose and treat the patient.